 - Varicose veins Varicose veins affect approximately 30% of the population and can cause itch, skin discoloration and ulcer in severe cases.
 Treatments vary from minimally invasive thermal ablation to ultrasound-guided foam sclerotherapy to microsclerotherapy and laser of thread veins

 We also offer Vascular access for haemodialysis: this makes dialysis possible for patients with kidney failure.
 It’s a connection of an artery to a vein, usually in the forearm or upper arm.
 The fistula causes extra pressure and extra blood to flow into the vein, so that it can provide easy and reliable access to veins.

-Contact us for more information about the vascular and endovascular surgical procedures we can perform; or to arrange an appointment with one of our specialist consultants.Book an Appointment
+Contact us for more information about the vascular and endovascular surgical procedures we can perform, or to arrange an appointment with one of our vascular consultants in our Dubai or Abu Dhabi clinics.Book an Appointment